Southern Baptist leaders release secret accused abuser list - WBBJ TV

 Southern Baptist leaders release secret accused abuser list

-(AP) — Top Southern Baptists have released a previously secret list of hundreds of pastors and other church-affiliated personnel accused of sexual abuse.
+(AP) By Holly Meyer and Deepa Bharath –Top Southern Baptists have released a previously secret list of hundreds of pastors and other church-affiliated personnel accused of sexual abuse.

 The publication of the list was a response by the Southern Baptist Convention’s Executive Committee to an explosive investigation into the committee’s mishandling of sex abuse reports and mistreatment of survivors.